|

 "I hope the dog co-operated, my lord," said a voice

 Dog?
-What dog? wondered Legolas.
-But he turned and smiled politely
+What dog?
+Legolas turned, smiled politely at the

-the spiral staircase.
-Someone is waiting for me
+He climbed the spiral staircase.
+Someone is waiting for me...

 He stepped out into the courtyard and looked up at the glorious